Viewable With ANY Browser

 A phone call from a telemarketer might waste my time, annoy me, and even prevent me from receiving a phone call that I want.
 But I do not pay for the call.
 Junk mail — the U. S. Postal Service now calls it "standard mail" instead of "bulk mail" — also wastes my time, annoys me, and clogs the landfills.
 But I do not pay to receive junk mail; the advertiser pays the postage.

 The sender of spam (junk E-mail) does not pay for my Internet connection; I do.
-In some nations, connections to the Internet are metered; the user pays for the connection by the minute.
+In some nations, connections to the Internet are metered; the user pays for the connection by the minute or by the number of bytes.
 This is very much like receiving junk facsimiles; the recipient pays for the paper and toner to receive unwanted advertisements.

-Like the old filter, Mail Guardian is heuristic.
-That is, it "learns" the characteristics of spam from inputs sent by ISWest's subscribers.
+Level 4 Services (my ISP) uses a commercial spam filter developed by EdgeWave.
 To protect subscribers against losing an incoming message that has been falsely identified as spam, spam messages are not deleted.
-Instead, they are saved and made available through a Mail Guardian Web interface.
-If I find a legitimate message has been filtered, I can use the Web interface to have Mail Guardian deliver the message to me.
+Instead, they are saved and made available through a Web interface.
+If I find a legitimate message has been filtered, I can use the Web interface to have the message delivered to me.
+The filter allows me to either accept or reject future messages according to the domain or complete address of the message's sender.

-All ISPs should use filters that have the characteristics of ISWest's filter:
+All ISPs should use filters that have the characteristics of the EdgeWave filter:

-ISWest's filter seems effective, contrary to the declaration of the California Legislature.
-The same filter concept is used by Mozilla-based E-mail clients Thunderbird and SeaMonkey.
-The difference is that ISWest applies its filter at the mail server before I see my E-mail while the Mozilla clients (not running a mail server for the public) apply their filters in the mail client as messages are downloaded.
+EdgeWave's filter seems effective, contrary to the declaration of the California Legislature.
+A similar filter concept is used by Mozilla-based E-mail clients Thunderbird and SeaMonkey.
+The difference is that EdgeWave applies its filter at the mail server before I see my E-mail while the Mozilla clients (not running a mail server for the public) apply their filters in the mail client as messages are downloaded.

 Accurately identifying spam via software is highly problematical.
 It can be worse when an ISP deploys a filter developed by an outside vendor or uses an outside service to identify the sources of spam.
 The Internet remains a highly technical system, and good filters are also very technical.
 Many ISPs, however, fail to employ professionals who really understand what is happening.